North East cultural highlights for 2026

 Herbert Smith Freehills Kramer Portrait Award 2025 and Exploring Identity | 28 March – 5 September 2026 | admission charges apply

-The Herbert Smith Freehills Kramer Portrait Award 2025 includes 46 portraits selected for display by a panel of judges and explores themes of cultural heritage, companionship, sexuality, illness, conflict, and grief.
-This includes a striking self-portrait by artist Moira Cameron, who has been named the winner.
-Michelle Liu has won the Young Artist Award for her portrait, Kofi.
-Other awards include the second prize for Cliff, Outreach Worker by Tim Benson and third prize for Memories by Martyn Harris.
+The Herbert Smith Freehills Kramer Portrait Award 2025 features 46 portraits selected for display by a panel of judges and explores themes of cultural heritage, companionship, sexuality, illness, conflict, and grief.
+Highlights from the exhibition include a striking self-portrait by artist Moira Cameron, who has been named the winner, Michelle Liu’s portrait, Kofi, winner of the Young Artist Award, and the second and third prize winners are Cliff, Outreach Worker by Tim Benson and Memories by Martyn Harris.

 Exploring Identity brings together some of the finest portraits from the Laing, Shipley, and Hatton Gallery collections.
 Highlights from the collections include works by Francis Bacon, Christina Robertson, Frederic Leighton, John Lavery, Harold Knight, and Arthur Hughes.
 Also represented are some of the North East’s most famous artists including Norman Cornish, Robert Jobling, and Harry Thubron.